PieterTack/XProc/README.md

     File directory path to the H5 file containing the data. cfgfile : string
-    File path to the PyMca-type CFG configuration file containing the fitting parameters. standard : NoneType, optional
+    File path to the PyMca-type CFG configuration file containing the fitting parameters.
+channel: NoneType, optional
+    Set channel to a list of channel names to which the fitting should be limited. e.g. channel=['channel01'] standard : NoneType, optional
     If not a NoneType (e.g. string) then all spectra are integrated separately without using the fast linear fit procedure.
 The default is None. ncores : Integer, optional